Seniors and Independence Day

 What about the times when our senior loved ones can no longer go out into the community?
 There are a number of options!

 - Have a backyard barbecue right at home.
 Make sure to give plenty of support ahead of time so they know the party is “coming to them” and not their “responsibility”.
 This will lower the amount of anxiety and make it a fun and memorable moment at home where they prefer to live.

-- Some seniors have a hard time staying up late so having the night time activities during the day can keep everyone involved.
+- Some seniors have a hard time staying up late so having the nighttime activities during the day can keep everyone involved.
 For instance, organize the biggest daytime fireworks in the country!
-Listen to music or have a sing along.
+Listen to music or have a sing-along.

-- Watch a favorite movie that reminds them of the fourth of July like Independence Day, Gone with the Wind, or Grown Ups.
+- Watch a favorite movie that reminds them of the fourth of July like Independence Day, Gone with the Wind, or Grown-Ups.

-Food and aroma play a huge part with humans and how we recall and think about the events in our lives.
-For instance, most of us can relate to an antiseptic smell and quickly think of a doctor or dentist office--now that’s no fun!
+Food and aroma play a huge part in humans and how we recall and think about the events in our lives.
+For instance, most of us can relate to an antiseptic smell and quickly think of a doctor's or dentist's office--now that’s no fun!
 For a holiday like the fourth, think about fun things you can introduce as foods that will help make the day special.
 It’s always a great idea to involve older adults to participate in the cooking as much as possible, to help them feel more of a part of the day.
 Doing things with people keeps them independent rather than just doing it for them.